Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 What Is a Family Scapegoat?

 A scapegoat is someone who is unfairly blamed for problems they didn’t cause.
-In families, the scapegoat is often the person who is criticized, misunderstood, or punished the most—no matter what they do.
+In families, the scapegoat often becomes the emotional dumping ground—absorbing the stress, guilt, or shame that other members don’t want to face.

 7 Signs You Might Be the Family Scapegoat